PeterEngelbrecht/github-slideshow/_posts/0000-01-02-PeterEngelbrecht.md

 ---
 layout: slide
-title: "Welcome to github teacher slide!"
+title: "Welcome to github teacher slide!!!!"
 ---
 This is a great slide
 Use the left arrow to go back!